yuria-loo/yuria-loo/README.md

 I'm currently learning...
-- 🐍 Python
-- 🗃️ MySQL
+-  Java

 Tech Skills...
-💻 HTML5, CSS, JavaScript, Linux
+💻 HTML5, CSS, JavaScript, Linux, MySQL, Python
 <!--
 **yuria-loo/yuria-loo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->